pi-star-2025/pi_star/eye_candy_vr.md

 Each color describes a different way it feels for light to fall

-Green is answer for plants
+Green is the answer for plants

-Blue is answer for oxygen (closest to mammal soul)
+Blue is the answer for oxygen (closest to mammal soul)

-Red is answer for sunlight
+Red is the answer for sunlight

 All other colors are the answers “in between”

 Red does not fall.
-It is our entire universe, representing the first 3 in pi.
+It is our entire universe, representing the first 3 in π.

-Blue is the experience of falling from Red (the first 1 and the first 4 in pi)
+Blue is the experience of falling from Red (the first 1 and the first 4 in π)

-Green is the experience of falling further —— from Red to Blue to Green (the second 1 and the first 5 in pi)
+Green is the experience of falling further —— from Red to Blue to Green (the second 1 and the first 5 in π)

-Thus you can see the mind of God around with this operating system, whether you fall 0/1/2 times
+Thus you can see the mind of God around with this operating system, organized by whether you fall 0/1/2 times

 And matter will truly assume colors via the plant vision, based on how far the light falls in a 4D sense

-Red always falls the least, the ceiling of the mind of God Green always falls the most, the floor of the mind of God
+Red always falls the least, the ceiling of the mind of God

+Green always falls the most, the floor of the mind of God

 Color (created by plants) is an operating system of 4D geoemtry, based on the 0/1/2 (red, blue, green) decisions